annaduan09/musa-5000-assignment-1/Assignment1.md

 ![](Assignment1_files/figure-html/scatter_standard_resid-1.png)<!-- -->

 Based on the previous maps of LNMEDHVAL and predictor variables across Philadelphia, there seems to be a great deal of spatial autocorrelation in our data.
-All variables show geospatial clustering to some extent, suggesting that block groups are not independent of each other with respect to these variable values and are likely spatially related.
+All variables show geospatial clustering to some extent, suggesting that block groups are not independent of each other with respect to these variable values and are likely spatially autocorrelated.

 ## Chloropleth map of residuals